 - Online Advanced Graduate Certificate: select this option if you wish to enroll in the 18-credit certificate and will ONLY enroll in online courses.

 - Face-to-face cohort at SBU Manhattan master's degree: select this option if you wish to enroll in the 30- credit Master of Arts degree and plan to enroll in all face to face cohort courses on the SBU Manhattan Campus.
 For more information on HEA Manhattan: http://www.stonybrook.edu/spd/hea/manhattan.html

 Transfer Credit Information

 Transfer credits is available. »View Transfer Credit Requirements

 International applicants have additional application requirements and different deadlines.
 Be sure to read through the information for international students before applying.

-- For Spring admission, the application deadline is November 1.
+- For Fall admission, the application deadline is April 15

-- For Summer admission, the application deadline is April 15.
+- For Spring admission, the application deadline is October 15.